oigbokwe73/AzureSQLDB-Api-Service/README.md

 **Ready to integrate with ease?** Explore the power of XenHey’s API connector to streamline your Azure SQL interactions and unlock new efficiencies.

----

-This blog post provides a comprehensive overview of how XenHey can help teams maximize Azure SQL's power through simple configurations, ideal for readers interested in efficient, low-code data integration solutions.